 The HKID have their own methods of determining whether such skills are in fact available from within the local workforce.
 They will often interact with other government agencies to seek official guidance.
 Running job advertisements and stating no one/no one suitable applied can be a double edged sword.
 On the one hand, by virtue of the fact that you advertise locally for a candidate you are admitting that there remains the possibility of the employer finding the skills they need locally (and so its just a matter of time before a suitable candidate emerges).
 On the other, if you do advertise and claim that no suitable candidate has emerged, the HKID will ask to see the CV's procured in response.
+On balance it is advisable to be able to prove that the local market has been tested.
 Either way, it's a struggle.
-Interestingly though, the HKID do not as a rule place the burden of proving that the skills in question are not available locally on the shoulders of the applicant and their proposed employer.
-However, in making the argument, this element of the approvability test must be addressed, if not directly, then certainly by implication from all the other things you will be saying in support of the application.
+The HKID place the burden of proving that the skills in question are not available locally on the shoulders of the applicant and their proposed employer.
+In making the argument, this element of the approvability test must be addressed, if not directly, then certainly by implication from all the other things you will be saying in support of the application.